rohan-v8rma/Java-Juggernaut/README.md

 - `LinkedHashMap` extends `HashMap` with a linked-list implementation that supports an ordering of the entries in the map.
 The entries in a `LinkedHashMap` can be retrieved in:
   - *Insertion Order* : The order in which the elements were inserted into the map, from inserted first to inserted last.
   - *Access Order* : The order in which they were last accessed, from least recently accessed to most recently accessed.

+## If I store an `<ArrayList>` in `<HashSet>`, how will it identify if an `<ArrayList>` is unique or not, during insertion?

+When you store an `ArrayList` in a `HashSet` in Java, the uniqueness of the `ArrayList` is determined based on the behavior of the `hashCode()` and `equals()` methods.

+In order to determine if an `ArrayList` is unique within a `HashSet`, the `HashSet` uses the following steps:

+1. The `ArrayList`'s `hashCode()` method is called to obtain its hash code.
+The hash code is an integer value calculated based on the contents of the `ArrayList`.

+2. The `HashSet` then checks if there is already an element with the same hash code in the set.
+If there isn't, it assumes the `ArrayList` is unique and adds it to the set.

+3. If there is already an element with the same hash code, the `HashSet` calls the `equals()` method of that element and compares it with the `ArrayList`.
+The `equals()` method determines whether the two `ArrayLists` are considered equal based on their content.

+4. If the `equals()` method returns `true`, the `HashSet` considers the `ArrayList` as a duplicate and does not add it to the set.
+If `equals()` returns `false`, the `HashSet` assumes the `ArrayList` is unique and adds it to the set.

+It's important to note that for the `HashSet` to work correctly, the `hashCode()` and `equals()` methods of the `ArrayList` class must be properly overridden.
+By default, `ArrayList` uses the implementation of these methods inherited from the `Object` class, which considers two objects as equal only if they are the same instance (reference equality).
+If you want to compare `ArrayLists` based on their content, you need to override the `hashCode()` and `equals()` methods accordingly.

+In summary, the `HashSet` determines the uniqueness of an `ArrayList` based on the combination of its hash code and the `equals()` method, allowing it to identify and reject duplicate `ArrayLists`.

+## Does Collections just have more optimized algorithms for the same methods OR does it make use of low level APIs to further optimize for performance?

+The Java Collections Framework, which includes classes like `ArrayList`, `HashSet`, and `HashMap`, provides a set of high-level data structures and algorithms for managing and manipulating collections of objects.
+The primary focus of the Collections Framework is to provide a convenient and standardized way to work with collections in Java.

+The Collections Framework itself does not directly make use of low-level APIs or provide low-level optimizations.
+Instead, it leverages fundamental data structures and algorithms to provide efficient and optimized implementations of various collection types.
+These implementations are designed to offer good performance characteristics in terms of time and space complexity.

+The Java Collections Framework is built on top of basic data structures, such as arrays, linked lists, trees, and hash tables.
+It utilizes these underlying data structures and algorithms to provide efficient operations like adding, removing, searching, and iterating over elements in collections.

+However, it's worth noting that the Collections Framework is designed to be flexible and extensible.
+It provides interfaces that allow developers to create custom implementations or extend existing ones to suit specific needs.
+In some cases, developers may choose to optimize the performance of collections by implementing lower-level data structures or algorithms directly.

+## Does collections framework do implicit lossy conversions without warning?

+No, the Java Collections Framework does not perform implicit lossy conversions without warning.
+In Java, the compiler is responsible for type checking and ensuring type safety.
+If there is a possibility of a lossy conversion or incompatible types, the compiler will generate a warning or an error.

+When working with collections such as `List`, `Set`, or `Map` in the Java Collections Framework, you are expected to provide the appropriate generic type arguments to ensure type safety.

+For example, if you have an `ArrayList` that is supposed to store `Integer` objects, you would declare it as `ArrayList<Integer>`.
+This helps the compiler enforce type checking and prevents implicit conversions or type mismatches.

+> ***Note***: Take a look at proof of this under [Max size of arrays in Java](#max-size-of-arrays-in-java).

+If you attempt to add an element of an incompatible type to a collection without proper type checking, the compiler will generate a warning or an error, indicating the potential loss of data or type safety.
+It is good practice to pay attention to compiler warnings and ensure that your code is free from type-related issues to maintain program correctness and prevent unexpected behavior.

 ---